darrenks/nibbles/docs/tutorial_ancillary.md

 ## Let Statements

 `;` is a let statement and is somewhat special.
 It takes one argument and returns it, but also saves that argument for use by anything after it.
 You reference it in the same way you do for function arguments.
-For example `+ ;2 $` is the same as `+ 2 2`.
+For example `+ ;2 $` -> `4`.
 Note that the scope of this variable is limited to the same scope as its highest level dependency.
 E.g. if you use a loop variable the let variable can only be used within that loop.

-For debugging purposes you may use a `let` statement anywhere.
+You may use a `let` statement anywhere.
 Which is done by `let identifier expr`.
-It would always be shorter to use `;` where the value is actually used first, but sometimes you don't know where it will be used when you are developing so this can ease development.
+However it would always be shorter to use `;` where the value is actually first used (even if let was 1 nibble).
+Because of this `let` statements can only be used in the literate form and are just a crutch to help you reach your ultimate program.

 ### Exercise